codepath/android_guides/Contributing-back-to-Android.md

 ./gradlew publishLocal
 ```

 If you wish to experiment with the changes made with this new package, you can simply modify your `app/build.gradle`.
 You would add an extra `maven` reference to the `out/repo` directory created.
-Assuming you were experimenting on the `gradle:1.4.0-alpha1` branch, your `app/build.gradle` would look like the following:
+Assuming you were experimenting on the `gradle:1.4.0-alpha1` branch, your configuration would look like the following:

 ```gradle
 buildscript {